-On or before March 10, 2003.
-Submit the LOI to the Grants Management Specialist identified in the “Where to Obtain Additional Information” section of this announcement.
+On or before March 7, 2001, submit the application to the Grants Management Specialist identified in the “Where to Obtain Additional Information” section of this announcement.

 1. The primary review will be a peer review conducted by the IRGRC.
-All applications will be reviewed for scientific merit using current National Institutes of Health (NIH) and CDC criteria (a scoring system of 100-500 points) to evaluate the methods and scientific quality of the application.
-All categories are of equal importance, however, the application does not need to be strong in all categories to be Start Printed Page 6482judged likely to have a major scientific impact.
+All applications will be reviewed for scientific merit by a committee of no less than three reviewers with appropriate expertise using current National Institutes of Health (NIH) criteria to evaluate the methods and scientific quality of the application.
 Factors to be considered will include:

 a.
 Significance.
 Does this study address an important problem?
 If the aims of the application are achieved, how will scientific knowledge be advanced?
 What will be the effect of these studies on the concepts or methods that drive this field?